KatarzynaReluga/SimInfLME/README.md

 ## Overview

-Package **SimInfLME** implements individual and simultaneous bootstrap confidence intervals for mixed effect.
+Package **SimInfLME** implements methods to construct individual and simultaneous confidence intervals for mixed effect using parametric and semiparametric bootstrap.

 ## Installation